netdata/netdata/packaging/PLATFORM_SUPPORT.md

 | Manjaro Linux | Latest | No | We officially recommend the community provided packages in AUR |

 ### Community

+Platforms in the community support tier are those which are primarily supported by community contributors.
+They may receive some support from Netdata, but are only a best-effort affair.
+When a community member makes a contribution to add support for a new platform, that platform generally will start in this tier.
+Our [static builds](#static-builds) are expected to work on these platforms if available.
+Source-based installs are usually expected to work on these platforms, but may require some extra effort from users.

 | Platform | Version | Official Native Packages | Notes |
 | -------- | ------- | ------------------------ | ----- |